skupperproject/skupper-website/input/start/minikube.md

     minikube tunnel

-The tunnel must run continuously while you are using it, so you will likely want to run it in its own console session.
+The tunnel must run continuously while you are using it, so you will likely want to run it in its own console session, separate from the console you use to interact with the West namespace.

 See [Using minikube tunnel][tunnel] for more information.